syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/wsl-application.md

 # Getting Started with Blazor PDF Viewer (Next Gen) Component in WSL mode

-To run the Syncfusion Blazor PDF Viewer (Next Gen) component in WSL (Windows Subsystem for Linux) mode, follow these steps:
+To run the Syncfusion® Blazor PDF Viewer (Next Gen) component in WSL (Windows Subsystem for Linux) mode, follow these steps:

 **Step 1:** Enable the Windows Subsystem for Linux and the Virtual Machine Platform.